Crystal Meth Treatment Options

 - Sleep disturbances.

 Seeking a residential rehab center sooner rather than later can help to prevent or avoid some of these negative effects of crystal meth abuse by helping you achieve sobriety.

 The time you spend in treatment will depend on several factors, such as insurance coverage, addiction severity, the person's mental health status, the amount of time you can reasonably take off work or school, etc. Some patients start out on a one-month program and then continue on with an outpatient program for ongoing treatment.
 For more severe cases in which the patient may require significant medical and psychological help, inpatient treatment can last two to three months (or more, if needed).
 There may be more impetus to spend even more time at a treatment facility if the environment you will return to could be detrimental to your recovery, such as an abusive home or one in which there are other negative influences.

 What Will I Do in Treatment?

 Treatment for crystal meth addiction generally follows a set pattern:

 - Taking the patient's medical and addiction history.
 This includes a description of how often and for how long the patient has been taking the drug, as well as factors that may have led to addiction.

-Crystal meth rehabilitation centers are not inexpensive, and luxury and top-rates facilities will cost more.
-There are state-supported services that cost less, but the treatment isn't as extensive.
-Private facilities can cost upwards of $5,000, depending on the services provided.
-Many insurance providers will pay for a portion of the fee for inpatient treatment facilities, but there is usually a limit.
+Crystal meth rehabilitation centers are not inexpensive, and luxury and top-rated facilities will cost more.
+There are state-supported services that cost less, but may not be as readily available to everyone throughout the country.
+Private inpatient facilities can cost anywhere from $14,000 to $58,000, depending on the services provided and the duration of treatment.3